arunofhyd/OmniSearch/latest_native.md

 								end repeat

 								if addAll then
-									-- Add every locale for this engine repeat with locItem in localeData
+									repeat with locItem in filteredLocaleData
 										set oldDelims to AppleScript's text item delimiters set AppleScript's text item delimiters to "|" set pureCode to text item 1 of locItem